THE HIGHLAND LAKES CHAIN

 Starting in Llano County, Lake Buchanan

-, the largest of the five, acts as a reservoir for the entire region.
+, the largest of the five, is a reservoir for the entire region.
 Lake levels fluctuate with the seasons, depending on rainfall or drought conditions.
 The Lower Colorado River Authority, which operates the dams along the Highland Lakes chain, stores water in Lake Buchanan while also generating electricity at the dams.

 Next comes one of the smallest yet most picturesque of the lakes, Inks Lake